 - Create an FPGA control implementation starter template by following the Getting started with FPGA control implementation.

-- Add the PWM IP and current control IP into your Vivado project.
-In this example, we’ll use the IPs generated using System Generator and Vitis HLS, respectively.
+- Add the PWM IP (from the custom PWM in FPGA page) and current control IP (from the Xilinx Vitis HLS guide or the Model Composer guide) into your Vivado project.
+In the screenshots of this example, we’ll use the IPs generated using System Generator and Vitis HLS, respectively.

 To read the